Ritikkumar352/campusDock/campusdock/issues.md

 # Issues

-## 0. Review those 2 added DTOs and 4th method in cartServiceImpl
+## 0. test using .env
+## 01. use dto to return list of all studetns, faculty and canteen lowing down whole student entity

 ## 1. Cannot Add menu Item from different Canteen